maxisawesome/maxisawesome.github.io/index.md

 Here's a list of the cooler projects I've worked on, during which my role always fell under "make the neural network work":

+* a preprint exploring various methods of judging language data as low or high quality ([paper link](https://arxiv.org/abs/2309.04564))
+* LLM eval for SOTA LLMs currently in production
 * an algorithm to judge the price of collectibles like Pokemon cards, baseball cards, or rare coins
 * a computer vision project identifying and pricing exterior damage on cars from cell phone photos
 * a model for processing ambient rainforest noise to find gunshots, chainsaws, and vehicles indicating poaching and logging